delapuente/aframe-sharedspace-component/README.md

-# A-Frame SPA skeleton
+# A-Frame Chat
-> Webpack-powered A-Frame SPA skeleton
+> VR chat powered by A-Frame

 ## Install
 You will need `node` and `npm` installed in your system.
 Once installed, simply run the following command from the root of the project: